 “It's interesting how history can intervene in what you're doing,” says the sculptor Melvin Edwards.
 For the last two years, he has been working with the Public Art Fund on the first thematic survey of his public sculpture titled Brighter Days, which was originally scheduled to open in New York’s City Hall Park in June.
-Delayed a month due to the coronavirus, the show has now been postponed until October, at the earliest, in light of the protests outside City Hall in the park itself and across the city, incited by the brutal killing of George Floyd by the hands of police.
+Delayed a month due to the coronavirus, the show has now been postponed until spring 2021, in light of the protests outside City Hall in the park itself and across the city, incited by the brutal killing of George Floyd by the hands of police.

 “As demonstrations outside City Hall Park were transitioning into an occupation, we felt strongly that it was vital to keep the focus on the protest,” says Nicholas Baume, the Public Art Fund's director and chief curator who made the decision together with Edwards to push back the show.
 “It is essential that the Black Lives Matter movement and calls for justice remain front and center,” continues Baume, who has closely monitored the situation.
 On 22 July, police cleared an encampment of protestors from the park, but marches and demonstrations continued this Tuesday, with police making several arrests according to posts on social media.